cicciresearch/arkeo-api-docs/docs/routine/index.md

 ## ApplySettings

 **Description**
-Applies a set of configuration parameters to the active routine.
+Applies a configuration.
+The configuration JSON must match the active routine.
+It is recommended to use GetSettings to obtain the correct JSON.
-Parameters are specific to the routine and provided as a JSON object.

 ### Example Request